andreydem0505/WalletWatcher/README.md

 # Hyperliquid Wallets Monitor 🐳

 ### Minimum Viable Product.
-Any contribution is appreciated. ⭐️
+Any contributions are appreciated. ⭐️

 The bot monitors new trades of specified Hyperliquid accounts and sends alerts when detected.

 ![Example of the alert](message.png)

 ### Message Structure
 When positions of one of the specified wallets change, the bot queries the most recent fill (for example, HYPE Open Long).
-If there are no such fills for this account in the last hour, a new message will be sent.
-If the account has such fills recently, the last message for this account will be edited.
+If there have been no similar fills for this account in the last hour, a new message is sent.
+Otherwise, the last message for this account is edited to prevent spam.

 The message contains:
 - Last discovered fill